robsontenorio/voltage/README.md

 }
 ```

-### Scan components
+# Scan components

+You do not need to do it manually.

-After installing or updating composer dependencies, make sure to scan components again with `Voltage: Scan components` from the command palette.
+But, just in case, you can hit `Voltage: Scan components` from the command palette.

-###  Formatting
+#  Formatting

-- It **does not** deal with formatting.
+- It **DOES NOT** deal with formatting (for now).
 - Let **PHP Intelephense** do it for `.blade.php` files.

 # Roadmap